Sustainable logistics: Benefits & key trends for 2024 [+how to make your business sustainable]

 Optimizing shipping routes

 Optimizing shipping routes is another critical trend in reducing fossil fuel consumption and emissions.
-The Northern Sea Route, for instance, gained attention as a shorter passage between Europe and Asia amidst the Red Sea crises.
-However, it faced criticism due to environmental concerns in the Arctic region, where increased shipping could have disrupted marine ecosystems and glaciers.
+The Northern Sea Route, for instance, gained attention as a shorter passage between Europe and Asia amidst the Red Sea shipping However, it faced criticism due to environmental concerns in the Arctic region, where increased shipping could have disrupted marine ecosystems and glaciers.

 Reverse logistics sustainability